svmszcck/expense-management/README.md

 ## Functional requirements
 - DONE.
 User can list expenses.
 Expenses are listed.
-- User can add a comment on an expense
+- DONE User can add a comment on an expense
 - DONE.
 User can filter on expenses (client side filters).
 It only filter by shown ones.
-- User can add a receipt image on an expense
+- SEMI-DONE.User can add a receipt image on an expense

 ## General requirements
 A single page application using a modern JS library/framework including: